 If you have any more questions about this hike, drop me an email.
 Otherwise, I wish you safe and enjoyable hiking!

 A LITTLE BIT MORE ABOUT THETH (THINGS TO DO AND SEE)

-Theth is considered to be more picturuesque out of two mountain towns.
+Theth is considered to be the more picturesque of the two mountain towns.
 Therefore, it is also a good reason to spend more time there exploring other things this charming mountain village has to offer.

-A highlight, and probably the most photographed object in the village, is a small 19th century stone-and-shingle Theth church.
+A highlight, and probably the most photographed object in the village, is a small 19th-century stone-and-shingle Theth church.
 It is hidden further away from the main gravel road, toward the end of the village.
-I advise visiting the church at dusk when it gets lighten up.
+I advise visiting the church at dusk when it gets lightened up.
 Its silhouette against the tall mountains with burning orange sunset skies looks incredibly mysterious.

 Lock-in Tower of Theth